 This is of course not the case with every diesel car, but is more common in cars that drive relatively few kilometers.
 A diesel engine often takes half an hour to forty-five minutes to warm up.
 At smaller distances, the engine is not used optimally and this may be one of the causes.
 A good tip is of course to regularly plan a longer trip so that your motorcycle functions correctly again.
 But of course there are other solutions and this is where HVO comes to the fore.

 Hydrogenerated Vegetable Oil (HVO), which falls under the category of Diesel XTL, is a renewable biodiesel made from residual products from the food industry.
 HVO reduces CO2 emissions by as much as 90% compared to conventional diesel.
-Another important advantage is that HVO emits up to 33% less particulate matter, making it the ideal choice for environmentally conscious drivers.
+Secondly, another important advantage is that HVO emits up to 33% less particulate matter, making it the ideal choice for environmentally conscious drivers.

 Can I just fill up with HVO?